|

 entered by any active autobox processing (but not boxes entered by manual calls to e.g.

-but it could just as well be used after a seek(Component)
+but it could just as well be used after a seek(Component).
+If an

 repeat count in the autobox structure, then the repeat count will be decremented by 1 and if a